Nayan-Chimariya/functionTime/README.md

 hello()
 ```
-Caliing the hello() function will do its intended function and its runtime will also be printed.
+Calling the hello() function will do its intended function and its runtime will also be printed.